Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

     description: "Triggered when a specific animation clip finishes playing on an object.",
     trigger: "An animation clip finishes playing completely.",
     parameters: [
-      { name: "Object", description: "The placeholder of the object whose animation finished" }, { name: "animationIndex", description: "The index of the animation clip that finished" }
+      { name: "objectId", description: "The ID of the object whose animation finished" }, { name: "animationIndex", description: "The index of the animation clip that finished" }
     ],
     example: "// On Animation Clip Finished for object \"player\" index 2 -> Trigger next action"